International student and graduate visa holders that anxiously seek out expat jobs tend to get lost in their search for one.

-College Life interviewed one of the participants of this program, Medhat, to share his experience as well as some insights into what the program offered to him.
+College Life interviewed Medhat to share his experience as well as some insights into finding expat jobs in a competitive market.

 The International Student Challenges